-The company Tenmethods Inc. has forecasts of the balance sheets and income statements for the next few years, as shown in Table I. After year 3, the balance sheet and the income statement are expected to grow at an annual rate of 2%.
-Although the statutory tax rate is 40%, the effective tax rate is zero in year 1 because the company is forecasting losses, and 36.36% in year 2 because the company will compensate previous years' losses (see line 16).
+The company Tenmethods Inc. has the balance sheet and income statement forecasts for the next few years shown in Table I. After year 3, the balance sheet and the income statement are expected to grow at an annual rate of 2%.
+Although the statutory tax rate is 40%, the effective tax rate will be zero in year 1 because the company is forecasting losses, and 36.36% in year 2 because the company will offset the previous year's losses (see line 16).
 The cost of debt (the interest rate that the bank will charge) is 9%.
-Using the forecast balance sheets and income statements in Table I, we can readily obtain the cash flows given at the bottom of Table I. Although the balance sheet and the income statement will grow at an annual rate of 2% after year 3, the cash flows grow at a rate of 2% only after year 4.
+Using the balance sheet and income statement forecasts in Table I, we can readily obtain the cash flows given at the bottom of Table I. Although the balance sheet and the income statement will grow at an annual rate of 2% after year 3, the cash flows grow at a rate of 2% only after year 4.
 The growth of the FCF in year 4 is 81.9%.